JanDitzen/nwxtregress/README.md

 This version 0.131 as of 24.01.2023

 ## Changelog:
+Version 0.132
+- bug when absorb() used fixed, sometimes variables were not updated correctly.

 Version 0.131
 - moved python code to nwxtregress.py
 - added option impact